akneni/oceanliner/oceanliner-architecture.md

 - Secure communication.
 All networking will happen over TCP/UDP (without authentication or encryption) in order to allow us to spend more time on throughput optimization.
 - Log Compaction.
 This is necessary for long running systems, but not for this project.
 - Handling disk corruption.
 This is also necessary for production systems, but is not extremely pressing for our proof of concept (especially as many disk controllers already implement checksum validation to some extent).
-- Since our clients are sending commands via UDP, we're going to limit the size of each command to 1500 bytes (the max size of a UDP frame).
+- Since our clients are sending commands via UDP, we're going to limit the size of each command to 1024 bytes (as not to overflow the max size of a UDP frame).
 This issue could be solved with a more advanced networking protocol, but that's out of scope for this assignment.

 ## RSM State
 - The state that is maintained by an append only log file.